code-builders/curriculum/javascript/javascript-101.md

 HTML, and CSS.
 The three most popular are [JSFiddle](//jsfiddle.net), [CodePen](//codepen.io), and [JS Bin](//jsbin.com).
 I'll be using JSFiddle for demonstrations, but it's a matter of taste.

+Additionally `node` provides a command line REPL for javascript similar to rubys `irb`.
+You can enter it simply by typing `node` in the terminal.

+Although, typically the in-browser console is used to test out javascript code.

 ### Getting Help